More Than Pretty Colors: The Business ROI of Good UI Design

 1. The 60-30-10 Rule

-When you limit your accent color to only the most important actions, you train the user’s eye exactly where to go next.
+Limit that accent color and you train the user’s eye exactly where to look next.

 2. Semantic Colors (The Language of Status)

 Don’t treat color as an afterthought.
-Treat it as a core part of the user experience strategy.
+Treat it as a core part of your user experience strategy.
+Got a defined project ready for design?
+Use our fixed-price estimator to get started, or talk to us about a subscription partnership for ongoing software stewardship.

 Related Topics